MNThomson/terraform-provider-dominos/docs/index.md

 ## Data Sources
 ### `dominos_address`

 This data source takes in your address and writes it back out in the two different JSON formats that the API expects.
-Configure it with `street`, `city`, `state`, and `postalcode`, and use `url_object` and `api_object` in other data sources where required.
+Configure it with `street`, `city`, `region`, and `postalcode`, and use `url_object` and `api_object` in other data sources where required.

 ### `dominos_store`